saya1a/Documentation/kubernetes/README.md

 A readiness probe ensures the application is ready to handle traffic.
 Until the probe passes, Kubernetes does not send traffic to the pod.

 Use Case: Ensures applications receive traffic only when fully ready.

+**Q. What is Service Discovery in Kubernetes?**

+Service discovery in kubernetes is the mechanism by which applications automatically detect and communicate with other services within a cluster.
+Since pods in Kubernetes are ephemeral and their IPs changes frequentely.
+Service discivery ensures that applications can dynamically locate and interact with servies without requiring manul configuration.

+Kubernetes provides two primary ways to discover services.

+1. DNS-Based Service Discovery
+2. environment variable-based discovery

+The most common method is DNS-based discovery, where Kubernetes uses CoreDNS (or Kube-DNS) to resolve service names into stable, internal cluster IPs.
+Each service in Kubernetes is automatically assigned a DNS name in the format <service-name>.<namespace>.svc.cluster.local, allowing applications to reference other services using human-readable names instead of IP addresses.

+For example, a frontend application can connect to a backend service using _http://backend.default.svc.cluster.local_

+Another approach is environment variable-based discovery, where Kubernetes **injects environment variables** into each Pod, containing service details such as IP and port.
+However, this method is static and only works for services created before the Pod starts.

+For example, a database service may have environment variables like DATABASE_SERVICE_HOST=10.0.0.5 and DATABASE_SERVICE_PORT=5432, which an application can use to establish a connection